alxshelepenok/lumen/content/posts/fleek-s-gitcoin-gr9-hackathon-winners.md

 <iframe width="560" height="215" src="https://www.youtube.com/embed/itK1P0bUPgA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Morganstar earned his spot on the second place with Space Case, an app that combines the Moon Cat Rescue library to create unique identicats with Fleek Space SDK identities to deliver a cool File Manager experience, with support for a feline contact list, and file sharing/uploading via the SDK's implementation of IPFS/Textile.
+Morganstar earned his spot on the second place with [**Space Case**](https://github.com/endowl/space-case), an app that combines the Moon Cat Rescue library to create unique identicats with Fleek Space SDK identities to deliver a cool File Manager experience, with support for a feline contact list, and file sharing/uploading via the SDK's implementation of IPFS/Textile.

 Kudos to the dope retro interface!
 An amazingly straightforward tool, with a lot of potential to become its own hub.

 ### StoriesNFT